Scandinavian Channel: Programming

 The channel targeted first-generation Scandinavian immigrants and Scandinavians working or studying in the United States.
 It ran on a six-hour wheel and was compiled in Boulder, where its facilities were located.
-No live news programs were carried, instead, the channel aired a compilation of news items from the Scandinavian broadcasters involved (as Scandinavian News).
+No live news programs were broadcast; instead, the channel aired a compilation of news items sourced from the participating Scandinavian broadcasters (as Scandinavian News).
 This hour-long bulletin opened the wheel.
 The member broadcasters sent their programming at a very low cost.

 Ahead of launch, some of its content was never before seen on American television in general, such as documentaries on churches built without nails in the 11th century, a Norwegian cooking show and a social experiment (Our Life on the Land) in which a family traded their urban life for a farm life.

 Carriage

 Throughout its existence, Scandinavian Channel had a limited carriage.

 On May 10, 2000, the channel was added to Adelphia's digital system in Colorado Springs.
 Thanks to the October 2000 NCTC deal, the channel was eligible to join up to 950 systems, with high preferrence in Minnesota, North Dakota, Kansas, Iowa and Wisconsin, where more people with Scandinavian heritage were found.
 The first NCTC system to sign up was Sjöberg's Cable in Thief River Falls, MN.
 In December 2000, it signed deals with Adelphia and Cox's systems in southern California.